manfontan/mongodb-bootcamp/PITCHME.md

 ### MongoDB and LDAP

-  - Authentication and Authorization

 +++

+  - Authentication
++++

+  - Authorization

++++

   - Authorization Steps
-    - Auth
+    - Authentication: Kerberos, LDAP, X509
-    - Transformation
+    - Transformation:
+      In order to match the credential formats between the authentication and authorization mechanisms, the user credentials may require a transformation step.
     - Query
     - Validation